elizabethharasymiw/bitwise-math/README.md

 # Bitwise Math
-Calculator program written without arithmetic operators in C
+Command line calculator program written without arithmetic operators in C

 ## How to Use
 - Note: This project does not have any shipped releases yet